ornl-sava/redis-pubsub-stream/README.md

 # Send a stream of items to Redis as PubSub events

-This module will take in objects or strings as a [stream](http://nodejs.org/docs/latest/api/stream.html), and send it to redis as a pubsub message.
+This module will take in objects or strings as a [stream](http://nodejs.org/docs/latest/api/stream.html), and send it to [Redis](http://redis.io/) as a [pubsub](http://redis.io/topics/pubsub) message.

 ## Install